android/games-samples/agdk/agdktunnel/README.md

 * GameActivity
 * GameController
 * GameTextInput
+* Memory Advice
 * Oboe

 ## Building

 Open the `agdktunnel' directory in Android Studio 4.2 or higher.

+## Memory Advice

+AGDKTunnel integrates the Memory Advice library to receive hints when memory usage is becoming critical and risks being terminated by the OS due to low available memory.

+Memory consumption is artificially inflated using the MemoryConsumer class, which also displays status information onscreen.
+This is off by default.
+The **Consume Memory** button in the title screen can be used to enable memory consumption.

+When active, the Memory Consumer allocates at random intervals blocks of variable sizes and places them into two memory pools, dubbed 'General' and 'Cache'.
+If the Memory Advice library signals a critical memory situation, the Memory Consumer frees all allocations from the Cache pool.
+After the first critical memory warning, the Memory Consumer ceases to allocate into the General pool and only allocates into the Cache pool.

+When active, the Memory Consumer displays statistics on screen in the UI and Play scenes.
+The information is formatted as follows:

+`(status) (crit warning count) (percent available) (General pool size) (Cache pool size)`

+**(status)**
+`OK|WARN|CRIT`
+Memory State reported by the Memory Advice library **(crit warning count)**
+The number of times Memory Advice has reported a critical memory shortage **(percent available)**
+The estimated percentage of available memory reported by Memory Advice, this is updated every five seconds
+**(General pool size)**
+Total allocation size of the General pool in megabytes **(Cache pool size)**
+Total allocation size of the Cache pool in megabytes

 ## Android Performance Tuner (APT)